odersky/sips/drafts/inlinemacros.md

 ## Inline Types

 We introduce `inline T` as a new form of type.
-Values of type `inline T` are values of type `T` that are statically known to the compiler.
+Values of type `inline T` are values of type `T` that are statically known to the compiler _at the point where the containing code is expanded_.
 Constant types are subtypes of inline types, and inline types are subtypes of their underlying types.
 E.g.

     42  <:  inline Int  <:  Int